Mporuben/matthewporuben.com/src/content/blog/articles/docker-development-repo.md

 It is a very flexible system that reduces the cost of setups and provides a consistent development experience across our team.
 We can consider it as an alternative to a Monorepo.
 Before we pick one over the other we should carefully think about our use case and our tech stack.
 I hope this article enjoyed this article and that it brought you some value.
-If you want to try to build your Dev repo you can try [this](/blog/articles/building-development-repo) step-by-step guide
+If you want to try to build your Dev repo you can read [building development repo](/blog/articles/building-development-repo) step-by-step guide